 Natural remedy: Use baking soda

 You may find relief from infrequent heartburn with sodium bicarbonate, otherwise known as baking soda.
-Simply mix ½ teaspoon with four ounces of water to help neutralize the acid.
+Simply mix ½ teaspoon with 4 ounces of water to help neutralize the acid.
 Note this contains sodium and should not be used if you are on a sodium-restricted diet.
 Check with your doctor if you are taking any prescriptions drugs, are pregnant or have a chronic health condition before using baking soda to relieve heartburn.

 Over-the-counter medications

-• Calcium-based antacids can relieve infrequent heartburn symptoms.
+- Calcium-based antacids can relieve infrequent heartburn symptoms.

-• H2 blockers (histamine H2-receptor antagonist) and proton-pump inhibitors reduce the amount of acid produced by the stomach.
+- H2 blockers (histamine H2-receptor antagonist) and proton-pump inhibitors reduce the amount of acid produced by the stomach.
 They are stronger and longer acting, giving you longer heartburn relief.

 When to seek care for heartburn

 Don’t ignore heartburn.
 Stomach acid can damage your esophagus and increase your risk of cancer.
 Sometimes natural remedies and over-the-counter medications are not enough to reduce your symptoms of heartburn, and prescription medications or surgery may be necessary.
+Your doctor can help determine if your heart burn symptoms are consistent with acid reflux or GERD (gastroesophageal reflux disease).